During a trip to Alaska, I saw several things you won't find in many other U.S. states: moose, grizzlies, glaciers and Blockbuster stores.

 In Alaska, Internet options with the bandwidth needed to stream full movies can be expensive.
-Payne says his 13 stores in America’s last frontier — which offer up to 15,000 titles — get 40,000 to 50,000 customers a week.
+Payne says his stores in America’s last frontier — which offer up to 15,000 titles — get tens of thousands of customers a week.

 "We recognize our strengths, we acknowledge our weaknesses, and we play to our strengths," Payne told the Anchorage Daily News.
 "And because of that we have an extremely large customer base in Alaska."

 But it's not just the good selection and low prices that keep people coming back.

 "Part of why people come, obviously, is for the community experience of seeing friends and seeing our employees in the stores that obviously know movies," Payne said.